sunpy/sunpy/doc/source/guide/data_types/timeseries.rst

     >>> my_ts_list = sunpy.timeseries.TimeSeries('/goesdirectory/', source='GOES')   # doctest: +SKIP
     >>> my_ts_list = sunpy.timeseries.TimeSeries(glob, source='GOES')   # doctest: +SKIP

 Note that the factory will only work with files from a single source, generating a source specific child of the `~sunpy.timeseries.timeseriesbase.GenericTimeSeries` class such as the `~sunpy.timeseries.sources.goes.GOESLightCurve` above.
-Fir this reason all the files should be from that same source for the factory to work correctly.
+For this reason all the files should be from that same source for the factory to work correctly.

 1.1 Creating a Single TimeSeries from Multiple Files
 ----------------------------------------------------